 The potential industry, provider, and patient benefits of moving toward value-based health care are already being seen in studies:

-- Humana estimates $4 billion less in plan-covered costs for Medicare Advantage patients seeing value-based health care providers compared to patients enrolled in Original Medicare13
+- Humana estimates 20% in cost savings for Medicare Advantage patients seeing value-based health care providers compared to patients enrolled in Original Medicare8

-- Physicians in value-based agreements with Humana earn about 2.5 times more than Medicare’s fee schedule13
+- Physicians in value-based agreements with Humana earn about three times more than Medicare’s fee schedule8

-- Medicare Advantage patients consistently ranked their experience with a value-based health care system above their experience with a fee-for-service model2
+- Patients ranked their experience with a value-based health care system 25% above a non-value based service model8

 With a goal of better patient care at a lower cost, a wider shift to value-based health care could benefit financial professionals and their clients.
 Holistic health care plans could lead to lower costs and overall healthier lifestyles that provide more opportunities for the pursuit of retirement goals.

 Looking for ways to start a discussion about value-based health care and how it impacts retirement planning?
 Try these conversation starters: